How can you set up research data management from the start?

 Local requirements from your university and faculty

-The VU is committed to support research that meets the highest requirements of replicability and transparency.
-The FAIR data principles, the purpose of which is to render research data Findable, Accessible, Interoperable and Reusable, the General Data Protection Regulation (GDPR) and the principles of Open Science are at the foundation of the Research Data Management (RDM) policy of the VU.
+VU Amsterdam is committed to support research that meets the highest requirements of replicability and transparency.
+The FAIR data principles, the purpose of which is to render research data Findable, Accessible, Interoperable and Reusable, the General Data Protection Regulation (GDPR) and the principles of Open Science are at the foundation of the Research Data Management (RDM) policy of VU Amsterdam.

-In addition to the central policy for RDM, faculties of the VU also have developed their own implementation of this policy.
+In addition to the central policy for RDM, faculties of VU Amsterdam also have developed their own implementation of this policy.

 Please check the relevant local policies and Standard Operating Procedures relevant for your faculty or department before you start your research project.
 An overview of all available policy documents can be found in the section VU policies and regulations.